One can reach Mt Darwin (4215m, N37.16690 / W118.6706)

 in a day hike either

 North FaceThe North Lake trailhead is located near Lake Sabrina, west of Bishop off 168.
 It requires about 3kms of driving on unpaved road.
 The only way to leave the car at the North Lake trailhead is to take a campsite.
 Otherwise you have to leave the car at the hikers' parking lot 2kms before the trailhead.
-The North Lake trailhead splits almost immediately: the main trail goes up towards Piute Pass, the left for goes to the Lamarck Lakes.
-Take the left to the Lamarck Lakes.
+The North Lake trailhead splits almost immediately: the main trail goes up towards Piute Pass, the left trail goes to the Lamarck Lakes.
+Take the left one to the Lamarck Lakes.
 In less than one hour you reach the lower lake.
 Continue following the trail.
 After crossing a creek, the trail heads towards the second Lamarck lake.
 Unfortunately the trail is not easy to follow.
 You need to know where it continues.
 If uncertain, just climb the hill that you are ascending and you'll find it on the other side.
 From there on that use trail is usually easy to follow.
-It enters a canyon and follows it to the plateau of Mt Lamarck.
+It climbs to a saddle, then down into a canyon, then up along a creek towards the plateau of Mt Lamarck.
 To the southwest of Mt Lamarck is a snow field.
 Depending on the season, it might be easy to coast it to the south.
-Lamarck Col is the prominent chimney west of it.
+When you hit the big boulders, you can ascend to the left and find a way to completely bypass the snow (even in early summer) by staying high up almost at the top of the ridge.(If you want to climb Mt Lamarck (4090m), it is fairly easy: before the snow field, climb up the class-2 slope on the right, a tedious but simple ascent).

 When you reach the top of